killerwhale00/Killerwhale-Part-Rebalance-Mods/README.md

 - doubles size from S to M

 Communotron 16, 16-S, and HG-5 antennas
-- communication range increased to 2.5Gm Mm, making them usefull for drones as long as you have a relay in the planetary sytem (jool has 2.3Gm SOI)
+- communication range increased to 2.5Gm from 200 Mm, making them usefull for drones as long as you have a relay in the planetary sytem (jool has 2.3Gm SOI)

 ----
 WIP crew cabin and probe core mod